 On November 4, 2021, Oracle announced the availability of the latest version of Oracle E-Business Suite, R12.2.11.

-In this blog, we’ll cover the key innovations that were made across the categories of Modern User Experience, Functional Innovation, and Operational Efficiency.
+This blog covers the key innovations that were made across the categories of Modern User Experience, Functional Innovation, and Operational Efficiency.

 To complement the information provided in this announcement, we encourage you to head over to the “Oracle E-Business Suite: Innovations 2021” video from Cliff Goodwin, Senior Vice President, Applications Development at Oracle, where he gives a run-down of the new 12.2.11 updates, along with complimentary details about the EBS Enterprise Command Centers – November 2021 update announced on November 10, 2021 as well.
-This video follows the “Oracle E-Business Suite Enterprise Command Centers – March 2021” announcement that was released back in March.
+This video follows the “Oracle E-Business Suite Enterprise Command Centers – March 2021” announcement that was released back in March of 2021.

 Let’s get started!